 When it comes to your overall health, many people think about their general physician.
 Not many consider what their dentist can do for their health.
 As you age, you become more at risk for certain oral conditions such as attrition, gum disease, and root decay.
 Oral health can also be linked to other conditions such as heart disease.
 Seniors must take preventative action to keep their teeth in top form for as long as possible.
+Not to mention that there may be instances of tooth emergencies; this is when you should consider this Emergency dentist in Worcester for emergency teeth troubles.

 If you are wondering what you might need to do to get your oral hygiene in check, here are a few tips.